-- 1. An investigation to determine the existence, degree and effect of any alleged dumping shall normally be initiated upon a written request by or on behalf of the industry9 affected.
-The request shall include sufficient evidence of (a) dumping; (b) injury within the meaning of Article VI of the General Agreement as interpreted by this Code and (c) a causal link between the dumped imports and the alleged injury.
+- 1. An investigation to determine the existence, degree and effect of any alleged dumping shall normally be initiated upon a written request by or on behalf of the industry affected.
+The request shall include sufficient evidence of the existence of (a) dumping; (b) injury within the meaning of Article VI as interpreted by this Code and (c) a causal link between the dumped imports and the alleged injury.
 If in special circumstances the authorities concerned decide to initiate an investigation without having received such a request, they shall proceed only if they have sufficient evidence on all points under (a) to (c) above. - 2.
 Upon initiation of an investigation and thereafter, the evidence of both dumping and injury caused thereby should be considered simultaneously.
 In any event the evidence of both dumping and injury shall be considered simultaneously (a) in the decision whether or not to initiate an investigation, and (b) thereafter, during the course of the investigation, starting on a date not later than the earliest date on which in accordance with the provisions of this Code provisional measures may be applied, except in the cases provided for in paragraph 3 of Article 10 in which the authorities accept the request of the exporters. - 3.
 An application shall be rejected and an investigation shall be terminated promptly as soon as the authorities concerned are satisfied that there is not sufficient evidence of either dumping or of injury to justify proceeding with the case.
-There should be immediate termination in cases where the margin of dumping or the volume of dumped imports, actual or potential, or the injury is negligible.
+There should be immediate termination in cases where the margin of dumping or the volume of dumped imports, actual or potential, or the injury is negligible. - 4.
+An anti-dumping proceeding shall not hinder the procedures of customs clearence. - 5.
+Investigations shall, except in special circumstances, be concluded within one year after their initiation.

-9As defined in Article 4.
+1 As defined in Article 4.